mirasrobert/githubfinder/README.md

-# githubfinder
+# GithubFinder
-A javascript application that searches for github users and its repositories using GitHub REST API.
+A javascript application that searches for github users and its repositories using GitHub REST API v3.